Features and Ease of Use

 The prices are higher than local and international competitors.
-Although the resources included are comprehensive, including unlimited domains, mailboxes, databases, and FTP users, a lot of the add-ons are paid, which I found frustrating.
-For example, if you want to store more than two backup points or have dedicated customer support, you will need to pay more.
+While the included resources are extensive, such as unlimited domains, mailboxes, databases, and FTP users, I found it frustrating that many add-ons come at an additional cost.
+For instance, if you require more than two backup points or dedicated customer support, you will need to pay extra.

 Plans can be purchased in one, three, six, or 12-month terms.
 Instead of giving its customers a discount for longer terms, NETIO has instead elected to apply a surcharge for shorter terms, ranging from 5% to 10% extra.

 Also, while it advertises a 365-day money back guarantee, if you read the fine print, in reality it’s only a 14-day unconditional money back guarantee.
 Only if there’s poor performance or repeated outages by NETIO within a 365-day period will the web host give you a refund.
 In my opinion, poor performance should always be refunded, not only if it falls within one year.

 Support is available by telephone and email 24/7.
 There’s also a relatively active community forum you can peruse.
 Email support is pretty fast, though: I contacted support by email on a weekday morning and received a reply answering my question in full on the same business day.